 The fair value of the SCT Contingent Consideration of \$1.2 million was estimated by applying the income approach, which is based on significant inputs that are not observable in the market, which Topic 820 refers to as Level 3 inputs.
 Key assumptions include a discount rate of 6.1%, a market participant cost of debt at the date of acquisition, and probability-adjusted levels for EBITDA.
-The fair value of the SCT Contingent Consideration was decreased by \$0.1 million and recognized in earnings during the three month period ended September 25, 2011 and the \$1.1 million balance as of December 25, 2011 is reflected in other long-term liabilities in the consolidated balance sheet.
+The fair value of the SCT Contingent Consideration was decreased by \$0.1 million and recognized in earnings

+KRATOS DEFENSE & SECURITY SOLUTIONS, INC. Notes to Consolidated Financial Statements (Continued) December 25, 2011 during the three month period ended September 25, 2011 and the \$1.1 million balance as of December 25, 2011 is reflected in other long-term liabilities in the consolidated balance sheet.